itsswathi/inmemory_fs/README.md

 docker run -it inmemory-fs bash -c "fs mkdir /data && fs touch /data/test.txt"
 ```

-### Data Persistence

 Note that the filesystem is in-memory and container-specific.
 Data will be lost when the container stops.
-If you need to persist data between sessions:

-1. Use the same container:
+If you need to persist data between sessions, use the same container:

 ```bash
 # Start container with a name
 docker run -it --name my-fs inmemory-fs